eonil/aafc2/README.md

 Also as a final protection, limit the message queue size, and reset the app if it overflows.
 If a message queue always overflows, it's a bug to fix in overall system-wide.

-Limiting iteration frequency also can suppressing asynchronous infinite loop.
+Limiting iteration frequency also can suppress asynchronous infinite loop.
-Asynchronous infinite loop happend due to a bug in algorithms, therefore a mechanism cannot them, but without limited iteration, such infinite loop can increase processings exponentially.
+Asynchronous infinite loop happend due to a bug in algorithms, therefore a mechanism cannot prevent them.
+But without limited iteration, such infinite loop can increase processings exponentially.
 If iterations are limited, such infinite loop will be limited in the iteration frequency.
+Here's a trade-off.
+Limitation makes such bugs harder to find.
+You can choose whether to use them or not.